Bihela/kubernetes-the-hard-way/README.md

 - Encountered `nginx: invalid option: "-"` when checking NGINX version.
   - Corrected by using `nginx -version` instead of `nginx --version`.
   - Confirmed NGINX version: `nginx/1.26.0 (Ubuntu)`.
+- Encountered `ca.crt: command not found` after generating CA certificate.
+  - This was due to attempting to execute `ca.crt ca.key` as a command.
+Resolved by verifying file creation with:
+    ```bash
+    ls
+    ```
+  - Confirmed presence of `ca.crt` and `ca.key`.

 ## Challenges Faced